mozilla-services/docs/source/howtos/run-sync.rst

 For #3, see :ref:`configuration`.

-Running behing a Web Server
+Running behind a Web Server
 ===========================

 The built-in server should not be used in production, as it does not really